PowerGridModel/power-grid-model/docs/components.md

 | output       |  If the attribute is part of an   output dataset.                                                                                                                                                                                                                  |
 | valid values |  If applicable, an indication which   values are valid for the input data                                                                                                                                                                                          |

+## Reference Direction

+The sign of active/reactive power of the {ref}`components.md#appliance` and {ref}`components.md#sensor` depends on the reference direction.

+* For load reference direction, positive active power means the power flows *from the node to the appliance/sensor*.
+* For generator reference direction, positive active power means the power flows *from the appliance/sensor to the node* .

 ## Enumerations

 Some attributes of components are enumerations.